Lukevdb01/mellow-motion-school-exercise/sintlucas/TDD/TDD.md

 FRONTEND:
 VueJS, Tailwindcss, threejs, scene manager, regular javascript, API interaction service

-ThreeJS -> Shader loader, 3D renderer, GLTF Loader & Performance optimized Scene manager is going to be linked against libraries of threejs, combined with the vue framework, we want to have different views available so we need a way to structure this all.
+ThreeJS -> Shader loader, Shaders with tune design, 3D renderer, GLTF Loader & Performance optimized Scene manager is going to be linked against libraries of threejs, combined with the vue framework, we want to have different views available so we need a way to structure this all.

 API Interaction service, to link against the REST API built in PHP